Key Takeaways

 - Position yourself away from other conversations

-If you're in a situation where you can't control the environment (like on a bus or in a public space), consider using a headset or earbuds with a built-in microphone.
-These can dramatically improve recognition by bringing the mic closer to your mouth and filtering out some background noise.
+If you're in a situation where you can't control the environment (like on a bus or in a public space), consider using wireless earbuds with built-in microphones.
+Modern earbuds in 2026—especially those with active noise cancellation and beamforming technology—can dramatically improve recognition by isolating your voice from surrounding noise.
+Many of today's earbuds feature dedicated voice pickup modes specifically designed for this purpose.

 Proper Device Positioning for Optimal Results